gastonpereyra/vercel-docker/README.md

 > ❔ **What happened if you have different dependencies, like databases?**

+## Solution

 Docker is a great in this cases, write a docker-compose file, add every service necesary, like Mongodb, and develop it.

 Also Works with everyelse.. incluiding to keep the Token in Secret.

+So, with Docker, we can have serveral "services", with differents tokens (for different accounts), and several differents ports, with databases (or whatever we need).. and develop in Vercel.

+To see more, look en [`/example`]('./example/') folder.